 Registering for COMM 198

 Students typically sign up for 1 unit of COMM 198 in their last two semesters at SJSU.
-Plan to register for COMM 198 the first week of the fall or spring semester (COMM 198 is not available in the winter or summer sessions).
+Please note that COMM 198 is not available in the winter or summer sessions.
 You must have a permission code from one of the COMM 198 coordinators to register for the course.
 Here are the options for COMM 198 and the contact person for each area:

 - Communication Center Coach or Mentor - Contact Professors Roxanne Cnudde at Roxanne.Cnudde@sjsu.edu or Monica Peck at Monica.Peck@sjsu.edu